bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/server-tls-certificate.rst

    ./easyrsa --req-cn=mdb-instance-0 --subject-alt-name=DNS:localhost,DNS:mdb-instance-0 gen-req mdb-instance-0 nopass

-You can replace the common name (``mdb-instance-0`` above) with any other name so long as the instance can verify that it is the hostname.
+You must replace the common name (``mdb-instance-0`` above) with the common name of *your* MongoDB instance
+(which should be the same as the hostname of your MongoDB instance).

 You need to provide the ``DNS:localhost`` SAN during certificate generation for using the ``localhost exception`` in the MongoDB instance.